Jewish–Romani relations: 21st century

-In 2016, around 10 Romani families were forced out of the village of Loshchynivka near the city of Odesa, Ukraine.
-The incident was described in the Ukrainian media as a "gypsy pogrom".
-One perpetrator of the violence stated that he considered the violence similar to historical pogroms, because he considered both Jews and Romani people to be deserving victims of violence.
-Irina Șihova, a Moldovan Jew who curates Moldova's Jewish Heritage Museum, compared the violence to the Kishinev pogrom of 1903 that her great-grandfather had survived.

 In 2017, a round table was held involving both Jewish and Romani activists, religious leaders, and lay people in the United Kingdom, organized by CCJO René Cassin and the Board of Deputies of British Jews.
 The Board of Deputies states that "Jews, Gypsies, Roma and Travellers have a great deal in common", including a shared history of persecution and contemporary concerns about rising hate crimes.

 In 2018, a proposal by the Italian Interior Minister Matteo Salvini to create a government registry listing all Romani people in Italy was widely condemned by Italian Jews.
 The Union of Italian Jewish Communities issued a statement comparing the proposal to historic antisemitic legislation passed by the Italian fascist government in the 1930s.

-In 2019, 650 Romani people in Russia fled the villages of Chemodanovka and Lopatki after conflicts with ethnic Russians.
-Witnesses against the violence compared it to historical antisemitic pogroms in the Russian Empire.

 Observers have noted an increase in both antisemitic and anti-Romani bigotry in Hungary during the 21st century.
 World Jewish Congress president Ronald S. Lauder has said that the persecution of Jews and Romani people are linked, highlighting the persecution of both groups during the Holocaust.

-Due to the Gaza war, some Muslim Romani people groups together with other Balkan Muslims, are pro-Palestinian.